Njugen/tabflower/README.md

 5. Save routeList.jsx

 6. Run the project.
 You should now see "My View" listed in the sidebar.
-Clicking it takes you to /myview, and shows you the "MyView" component rendered.
+Clicking it takes you to /myview, and shows you the "MyView" component rendered (the only text visible should be "Example").